 - a.
 The PBA 01-07 projection uses the profile of migration from the 01-07 period.
-This profile assumes a slightly younger migration profile than used by others. - b.
+This profile assumes a slightly younger migration profile than used by others.
+Pegasus agree that a slightly younger migration profile is likely as a consequence of economic led migration.
+However, given the population profile arising from more recent trends it is suggests that a blend between boom and bust is adopted. - b.
 Objectors use 07-12 profiles (06-11 for Turley).
 This profile is slightly older than that used by the Council. - c.
 The end result is that for any given number of jobs more new homes are needed using the objectors assumptions than the Councils.